Note that dissatisfaction with claim decisions is not covered because there is a statutory review and appeal process for

 If you’re phoning us to complain we’ll try to resolve this on the call.
 If this is not possible we’ll take details of your complaint and pass this directly to our Customer Resolution Team.
 One of our Customer Resolution Team will contact you to identify what you’d like us to do to resolve your complaint and agree an appropriate timescale.

 What happens next

-If the team manager is still unable to take the action you want and you remain unhappy with the explanation you can escalate again to a member of our Executive Management Board.
-The executive manager will again follow the same process.
+If the team manager is still unable to take the action you want and you remain unhappy with the explanation you can escalate again to a senior manager.
+The senior manager will again follow the same process.
 If they are still unable to take the action you want they will send you details of the relevant Ombudsman, with whom you can raise your complaint.

 There are some things our complaints process can’t handle, such as dissatisfaction with the decision in your claim.
 If you try to complain about anything our complaints process can’t handle we won’t register the complaint.
 But we will tell you what the appropriate route for you to get help is if we can.
 If you try to complain about something for which another organisation is responsible we will forward your complaint to them and let you know we have done so.